Colored stream handler for the logging module

 - The hostname of the system on which the event was logged.
 This field is visible by default.
 To hide it you can pass the keyword argument show_hostname=False when you create the handler.

 - The name of the logger that logged the event.
-This field is hidden by default.
-To show it you can pass the keyword argument show_name=True when you create the handler.
+This field is visible by default.
+To hide it you can pass the keyword argument show_name=False when you create the handler.

 - The human friendly name of the log level / severity.